 Composite toe safety boots are made from a mixture of plastics, carbon fiber, fiberglass, aramid, and Kevlar, and pass all the same safety requirements that steel toe boots endure.
 They also have some other benefits that we’ll explore.

 There’s no metal in composite toe boots, which means you can wear them through metal detectors at security checkpoints without having to remove them.
 If that type of checkpoint is something you encounter regularly, a composite toe is a superb choice for you.

-Steel is a really powerful material, but it’s heavier than a composite blend of materials.
+Steel is a powerful material, but it’s heavier than a composite blend of materials.
 That means if you go with a composite toe, you’ll benefit from losing a little of the weight from your boot.
 It might not sound like a big deal, but when you’re out working long shifts, even an ounce can make a difference by the end of the day.

 Extra wiggle room

 The internal toe box in a composite safety shoe is usually a little thinner than one made of steel, which means you have a little more room to move your toes around.
-Having that extra room can add a lot of comfort—especially if your feet swell when you’re standing for long periods.
+Having that extra room can add a lot of comforts—especially if your feet swell when you’re standing for long periods.

 Steel doesn’t offer any insulation from the cold, so if you’re working outside in winter weather, a composite toe is going to be more comfortable.
-Furthermore, steel tends to hold cold temperatures in your boot while composite material isn’t impacted by frigid temperatures.
+Furthermore, steel tends to hold cold temperatures in your boot while composite material isn’t affected by frigid temperatures.

 Another unexpected downside is that they are more bulbous in shape than a steel toe.
-The blend of materials used are going to keep your toes safe, but they need more of it to keep them in line with standards.
+The blend of materials used is going to keep your toes safe, but they need more of it to keep them in line with standards.
 While it’s not the most noticeable thing, it is definitely worth mentioning.

 Steel Toe Cap Boots